vzucchetti/vzucchetti/README.md

 * 👨‍💻 **Data Analysis:**
     * Experienced in using R and Python for statistical analysis and data visualization, with a strong understanding of pandas, numpy, and matplotlib.
 Developed and implemented data analysis workflows during my M.Sc and Ph.D research and for academic/personal pourpouses, present here in my [**repository**](https://github.com/vzucchetti).
-    * Experienced in data wrangling techniques using pandas, data visualization with ggplot2, motplotlib, folium and plotly, and machine learning modeling and implementation with scikit-learn.
+    * Experienced in data wrangling techniques using pandas, data visualization with ggplot2, matplotlib, folium and plotly, and machine learning modeling and implementation with scikit-learn.
-    * Comfortable working with SQL for database querying and data manipulation.
+    * Comfortable working with SQL for database querying and database manipulation, creation and alteration.

 * 👨‍🔬 **Research:**
     * Managed and conducted research projects in Zoology, Taxonomy, Ecology and Evolution of Biodiversity, leading to three major publications at international journals.